jens-froeschel/wav2vec-docker-training/README.md

 * NVIDIA Docker

 ### Testsed on
-* Docker with GPU support in WSL2
+* Docker with GPU support in WSL2 on a single NVIDIA GeForce GTX 1060

 ## Training a wav2vec Base Model
-Provide unsupervised Training Data in the directory /data/unsupervised/ The data must be in the form of single channelled, 16 kHz wav files.
+Provide unsupervised Training Data in the directory "$PWD/data/training_data/" The training data must be in the form of single channelled, 16 kHz wav files.

+The training is set to use 1 GPU.
+To change the ammount of GPUs change the parameter in scripts/train.sh (Warning:untestet) The training uses the default wav2vec2_base_librispeech.yaml as configuration (https://github.com/pytorch/fairseq/blob/master/examples/wav2vec/config/pretraining/wav2vec2_base_librispeech.yaml)
+The configuration can be changed in data/config/pretraining.yaml

-1. Build the Docker Image for the Model Training
+* Build the Docker Image for the Model Training
 ```shell script
 bash build_training_docker.sh
 ```
-2. Provide the training data in a subdirectory "data/training_data/"
+* Provide the training data in a subdirectory "data/training_data/"
-3. Run the training
+* Run the training
 ```shell script
 bash run_training_docker.sh
 ```
-For the logs of the training run
+* For the logs of the training run
 ```shell script
 docker logs --follow wav2vec
 ```

-To stop the training
+* To stop the training
 ```shell script
 docker stop wav2vec
 ```

-To cleanup the training docker image
+* To cleanup the training docker image
 ```shell script
 docker rm wav2vec
 ```